OceanParcels/plasticparcels/docs/index.rst

 To run the examples, you will need to update the data directories in settings ``.json`` files.

 Just like the ``parcels`` framework, ``plasticparcels`` can be adapted to use other hydrodynamic, biogeochemical, wave, and atmospheric models.
-If you require assistance, please contact us through the Discussions page on github https://github.com/OceanParcels/plasticparcels/discussions
+If you require assistance, please contact us through the [Discussions page on GitHub](https://github.com/OceanParcels/plasticparcels/discussions).

 .. toctree::
    :maxdepth: 2